tigerwill90/fox/README.md

     <img width="100%" src="assets/tree-apply-patch.png">
 </p>

-Routing request while the patch above is applied is lock-free.
-The reading thread will either see the **old version** or the **new version** of the (sub-)tree, but both version are consistent view of the tree.
+When traversing the tree during a patch, reading threads will either see the **old version** or the **new version** of the (sub-)tree, but both version are consistent view of the tree.

 #### Other key points

 - Routing requests is lock-free (reading thread never block, even while writes are ongoing)
 - The router always see a consistent version of the tree while routing request
-- Routing requests do not block writing threads (adding, updating or removing a handler can be done concurrently)
+- Reading threads do not block writing threads (adding, updating or removing a handler can be done concurrently)
 - Writing threads block each other but never block reading threads

 As such threads that route requests should never encounter latency due to ongoing writes or other concurrent readers.